hmiedema9/xm-labs-chef-server/README.md

 * headers('Content-Type' => 'application/json')
 * end
 *
-* If the code is executed in a Recipe, access to run variables is limited to the following standard environment variables.
-If the an custom Event Handler is used, the run variables can be extended.
+* If the code is executed in a Recipe, access to run variables is limited to the following Automatic (Ohai) attributes.
+[Chef Cookbook/Recipe Automatic Attributes](https://docs.chef.io/attributes.html)
+* If a custom Event Handler is used, the run variables can be extended.
 See Chef documentation on custom Event Handlers.
 [Chef Event Handler Help Docs](https://docs.chef.io/handlers.html)
-2. The attached delivery.rb file is an example of the configured settings pointing to a xMatters instance.
-3. The following are the ruby lines in the file:
-      * notifier['enable']
-      * notifier['user_webhook_url']
-4. The following is a sample notification message body:
-      * {
-      *  "automate_fqdn":"automate.test",
-      *  "failure_snippet":"Chef client run failure on [chef-server.test] centos-runner-1.test : https://failure_url \n Failure Reason\n",
-      * "exception_backtrace":"A long string with the backtrace that contains the error and \n",
-      *  "exception_title":"Error Resolving Cookbooks for Run List:",
-      *  "exception_message":"412 \"Precondition Failed\"",
-      *  "automate_failure_url":"automate.test/long/url/that-takes-you-to-run-failure-page",
-      *  "timestamp_utc":"2017-06-19T19:58:35.000000Z",
-      *  "start_time_utc":"2017-06-19T19:58:35.000000Z",
-      *  "end_time_utc":"2017-06-19T19:58:35.000000Z",
-      *  "node_name":"centos-runner-1.test",
-      *  "type":"node_failure"
-      *}
-5. Restart the Chef Automate server after saving the delivery.rb file.
+* Additional methods to access additional Attributes outside of an Event Handler probably exist.
+My novice experience on Chef led me to the above.
+* When dynamic information is sent through via the message value, these values can effect how xMatters processes the information.
+For example, depending on the cookbook that executes the above code, different groups could be targeted.
+This allows customers to contact different groups/teams depending on the infrastructure layer that failed.

 ## xMatters set up
 1. Import the Communication Plan (see files).
 If this step is done you can skip steps 2.
-2. Create (In|Out)bound integration and add the code from the Chef-Generic-Webhook_IB.js file.
+2. Create (In|Out)bound integration and add the code from the ChefServer.js file.
 3. Configure the xMatters Endpoints. [xMatters Endpoints](https://help.xmatters.com/OnDemand/xmodwelcome/integrationbuilder/configure-endpoints.htm)
 4. Create a chef group in xMatters and add your self to the group. [xMatters Groups](https://help.xmatters.com/OnDemand/groups/groups.htm).
 The name of the chef group can be changed in the Inbound IB script.